 Explore the Spokane Falls

 It’s the sound that gets you first.
 A low rumble in the distance, a siren song, calling out to first-time visitors and locals alike.
-The Spokane Waterfalls build to a deafening crescendo the closer you get.
+The Spokane Falls Waterfall builds to a deafening crescendo the closer you get.
 Especially in May when the mountain snow runoff is at its peak.
-It’s pure, unadulterated power and it’s so moving, you begin to understand why the Native American tribes considered the place sacred.
+Its power alone leads us into understanding why the Native American tribes considered the place sacred.
 Winding for miles through thick basalt formations, the Spokane River carves out a gorge dividing the bustle of the city with spectacular natural beauty.
 From the tribes who made it their annual meeting place to the present day, the Falls serve as a centerpiece for the city.